barry-waldbaum-rl/reat-vm-setup/README.md

 Disk | 30 GB
 Networking | reat-vpc

-4. SSH to your VM using GCP console.
+4. SSH to your base image VM using GCP console.

 5. Install vi and set up the "trainee" user with password "P@ssword".